exosite-winnie/go-winnie/README.md

-# Winnie regular testing repo
+# Getting Started Solution Template

 This page describes the project structure used to set and update a Murano Solution.
 Murano templates can be used in two distinct ways:
 - To synchronize an existing Murano solution with a local project folder using the [Murano-CLI](http://docs.exosite.com/development/tools/murano-cli/).